seed-labs/seed-emulator/docs/thoughts/simulator_merging.md

 Merge criteria: invoke `merge` if the network has the same type, prefix, and belong to the same ASN.  (all four cases)

+- If network merge was invoked with a network of different type (IX/internal), prefix, or ASN, error out.
+- If network type is not IX, error out.
+For local networks, even if they have the same prefix, we cannot reliably merge them, as we might see host/router IP conflicts, and those host/router can be doing anything, so we can't merge them.

 What needs to be merged:

 1. Name string